-We discovered Howard Woofington Moon as a puppy when he was 8 weeks old.
+We met Howard Woofington Moon as a puppy when he was 8 weeks old.
 Despite his timid first appearances (he was only a baby after all), he turned out to be a rather bold, proud, confident grown-up Sheltie.

 In fact, Piper follows me everywhere he possibly can.
 He's very doting, and never hesitates to lick the toe-based wounds of our house guests while they try to relax on the couch and hold a conversation.
 Yes, Piper is the sweetest, loveliest, timidest, silliest dog in the world and will nibble the toes of anyone who disagrees.

-Since we live in New Zealand, we've had the immense pleasure of taking our Shelties on many outdoor adventures.
+Living in New Zealand, we've had the immense pleasure of taking our Shelties on many outdoor adventures.
 Beaches, coastal tracks, forests, parks, Mount Doom, you name it.
 No, maybe not Mount Doom.
 But definitely some very large hills and the occasional escarpment.

 The Humans of Sheltie Planet

 My name is Becky Casale (once Turner, if you're trying to piece together my history for a Wolverine-style origins movie).
 I'm a 30-something-mumble-mumble mother of two human babies and two fur babies.